top of page

 The JSON response object contains the following parameters:

-SMS API - delivery status response
+SMS REST API - delivery status response

 JSON response examples

-Successful delivery of an SMS to 61400123456
+Example JSON response showing successful delivery of an SMS to 61400123456

 {